nicobou/satie/INSTALL-SATIE.md

 > **Note:** SATIE depends on another quark, called _SC-HOA_, for its higher-order ambisonics capabilities.
 This quark will be installed automatically when installing SATIE.

-You must restart the SuperCollider interpreter, or recompille the class library, in order to make SATIE available for use after installation.
+You must restart the SuperCollider interpreter, or recompile the class library, in order to make SATIE available for use after installation.